On the number density of "direct collapse" black hole seeds: Introduction

 \section{Introduction}

 The formation of supermassive black holes (BHs) is still an unresolved problem.
 It is now well established that most local galaxies harbor a supermassive BH in their center, with mass even above $10^{10} \rm{M_{\odot}}$ for the most massive ones \citep{2011Natur.480..215M}.
 We observe quasars, the active tail of the BHs distribution, up to redshift $z>6$ \citep{fan06,jiange09,mortlock11}.
-These high-redshift quasars essentially grow by direct cold filamentary infall~\citep{dimatteoetal12,duboisetal12} and suggest that BH seeds must have been formed at very early times in order to acquire $10^{9}\, \rm{M_{\odot}}$ within a span of less than 1 Gyr.
+Simulations suggest that these high-redshift quasars essentially grow by direct cold filamentary infall~\citep{dimatteoetal12,duboisetal12} and their large masses require that BH seeds must have been formed at very early times, well before $z=6$, in order to acquire $10^{9}\, \rm{M_{\odot}}$ within a span of less than 1 Gyr.

 A popular channel to form BH seeds has been as remnant of the first generation of stars, namely PopIII stars \citep{Madau2001,Volonteri2003}.
 BHs are predicted to form in metal-free mini-halos ($M_{\rm{h}} \approx 10^{5} \rm{M_{\odot}}$) at redshifts $z=20-30$ from the remnants of PopIII stars, which are stars of primordial composition.
 Studies suggest that the mass of these PopIII stars could range from 10 to 1000 $\rm{M_{\odot}}$ \citep[e.g.,][]{Bromm_Yoshida_2011,Hirano14}.
 A sufficiently massive PopIII star ($> 260 \, \rm{M_{\odot}}$) can collapse and form a BH retaining $\sim$ half the mass of the star, leading to a population of $\sim 100\, \rm{M_{\odot}}$ BHs \citep{Fryer01}.
 This has been a major criticism of the scenario, because starting from this low-mass seed population, it means that such seed BHs must grow at a rate close to the maximum Eddington rate their entire life to explain the masses of $z>6$ quasars.